 - Be generous and book others.
 Just because a companion certificate is in your Delta account does not mean that you have to fly to use it.
 You can book the tickets for anyone.
 If you have a soon-to-expire certificate that you can’t use, let others know.
 Most people with plans to fly two people on Delta will be thrilled for the chance get one ticket nearly free.

 - Earn 5X and companion fee reimbursements.
 A strange quirk of the Delta companion ticket is that you have to pay with an American Express card, but I’ve found (despite terms that say otherwise) that you do not have to pay with a Delta American Express card.
 Any Amex card will do.
-So, if you have a personal Platinum card which earns 5X for airfare, you might as well use that!
+So, if you have a consumer Platinum card which earns 5X for airfare, you might as well use that!
 One great side benefit I’ve found is that the taxes and fees for the second passenger count towards the Platinum card’s annual $200 in airline fee credits.